 With the real state in the Metaverse and Non-Fungible Tokens (NFTs) already selling for millions of dollars, there is a virtual gold rush of startup companies burning a trail to provide products, services, and AR/VR environments to a customer hungry to engage.
 Many companies are not always prioritizing information security and privacy in their haste to be the first to market.
 For engaging these companies, responsible businesses should do the same level of information security and privacy due diligence that your current do with your third-party risk management.
 The safer path is to choose established companies that are leaning forward and building AR/VR environments.
 For the next year or so, you should consider all of these AR/VR environments high risk and should be careful of what type of information you share when leveraging these services.

-I think the next three to four years are going to be exciting with digital transformation taken to a 3D level in the Metaverse.
+I think the next three to four years are going to be exciting with digital transformation taken to a 3D level in the Metaverse security panorama.
 However, as we engage in this new business environment, walk through your virtual world with your AR/VR eyes wide open.
-The threat is already there waiting on us; we must be prepared to resist their continuous attacks.
+The threat is already there waiting on us; we must be prepared to resist their continuous attacks to achieve the best metaverse customer experience.